Chabad offshoot groups: Strashelye

-Kopust
+Kopust (Kopys')

 The Kopust group was founded following the death of the third rebbe of Chabad, Rabbi Menachem Mendel Schneersohn, the Tzemach Tzedek.
 At the time of Rabbi Menachem Mendel's death, several of his sons assumed the title of rebbe, splitting the movement into several groups.
 Following Chabad-Lubavitch, the Kapust group was the longest surviving group.
 Kapust appears not to have any major theological disputes with the leaders of Chabad.
 The group had four rebbes: